vmware-archive/gpdb-sandbox-tutorials/README.md

 1. Login to the GPDB Sandbox as the gpadmin user.
 2. Enter the *createuser* command and reply to the prompts:

 	>`$ createuser -P user1`
+	>
 	```
-	[gpadmin@gpdb-sandbox ~]$ createuser -P user1
 	Enter password for new role:
 	Enter it again:
    Shall the new role be a superuser? (y/n) n
    Shall the new role be allowed to create databases? (y/n) y
    Shall the new role be allowed to create more new roles? (y/n) n
-NOTICE:  resource queue required -- using default resource queue "pg_default"
+   NOTICE:  resource queue required -- using default resource queue
+   "pg_default"
 	```

 ####Create a user with the CREATE USER command